 Ductile Iron Casting: In Ductile iron, the graphite is like a pillow and acts as “crack-arresters” to give ductility and toughness superior to all other cast irons.
 They have high strength, high heat-resistance and toughness.
 They are used in a wide range of industries: engineering, agriculture, automotive, road and construction, etc. The production of ductile iron casting is more complex and expensive than grey cast iron.
 They may also have more casting defects than grey iron casting.

 |Grey Iron||HT200||No.30||Grade 220||EN-GJL-200||GG20||200|

-CFS Iron Foundry has a long history of iron casting production, we continue to upgrade our equipment and plant facilities in order to provide our customers with the highest quality products using the latest lost foam casting and sand casting technology.
+CFS Iron Casting Company has a long history of iron casting production in China, we continue to upgrade our equipment and plant facilities in order to provide our customers with the highest quality products using the latest lost foam casting and sand casting technology.
 Our modern furnaces can help to reduce production times with faster melting, and enhance our ability to provide competitively priced high quality iron castings.
 Our knowledgeable and experienced team provides in-house heat-treating and metallurgical testing to ensure timely production of your order.
+Below are the pictures of some iron castings we made.
 Give us an email or call for your needs of custom iron castings.